 Right-click on your current connection and select the ‘Properties’ option.

 Next, click on ‘Internet Protocol Version 4 (TCP/IPv4)’.

 Here, you need to click the ‘Properties’ button.

 After that, you need to click the ‘Use the following DNS server addresses’ option and enter these DNS servers:

 Preferred DNS server:

 Alternative DNS server:

 Try the website again to see if the DNS_PROBE_FINISHED_NXDOMAIN error is fixed.
-If not, try the final method.
+If not, then you can try the final advanced method.s